Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How much can I get for a title loan?

 Every lender has their own minimum and maximum loan amount when it comes to title loans.
-They can start as low as $100 and run as high as $50,000.
+They can start as low as $100 and run as high as 75% of your car’s value.
 However, it’s more common to see car title loans from $1,000 to $10,000.
-Lenders that specialize in truck title loans might offer larger amounts.

 The main factor that affects how much you’re able to borrow is the value of your vehicle.
 Most title loan providers allow you to borrow up to a percentage of your vehicle’s resale value, known as the loan-to-value ratio (LTV).
 You can typically get an LTV of 50% to 85%, though some lenders go as low as 20% and as high as 120%.
 Not all lenders advertise the LTVs they offer, so you might need to reach out.

-This percentage is based on your vehicle’s current resale value, not the amount you originally paid.
+This percentage is based on your vehicle’s current resale value, not the amount you originally paid for it.
 You can get a rough estimate of the resale value by using an online service to get an idea of how much you might be eligible to borrow.

 When you take out your loan, the lender either inspects the vehicle itself or has you take it to an approved inspection center for an official valuation.